eugenefil/termgrasp/design.md

 Current level is searched as follows, whichever is found first:

-- Unfinished level (i.e. with at least one passed lesson).
+- Unfinished level (i.e. with at least one finished lesson).
 There may be at most one such level.
-This way unfinished levels are allowed to be finished first before moving on (see principles above).
+This way unfinished level is allowed to be finished first before moving on (see principles above).

-- The lowest in course, that is not passed.
+- The lowest in course, that is not started (i.e. with no finished lessons).
 This behavior ensures that new content, even when added/moved to past part of the course, is always addressed by user.

 ## tracking progress

-Since levels may be easily moved and removed, level progress is stored as a list of passed levels and not some index number.
+Since levels may be easily moved and removed, level progress is stored as a list of (un)finished levels and not some index number.
 A level is represented by its unique name.
-At most one level may have attached to it the number of lessons passed - this is (unfinished) current level.
+At most one level may have attached to it the number of lessons finished - this is unfinished current level.
 See determining current level.

-This way for each level in course:
+This way for each level in the course:

-- if there's a matching level in progress storage without lessons number attached - level is considered (fully) passed
+- if there's a matching level in progress storage without lessons number attached - level is considered finished

 - if there's a matching level in progress storage with attached lessons number - this is unfinished current level

-- if there's no matching level in progress storage - level is considered not passed, i.e. future level
+- if there's no matching level in progress storage - level is considered not started, i.e. future level

 ## updates to future levels